flormarcaccio/data-512-final/Final Project Proposal.md

 The dataset I'll use for this project contains 2074 US educational institutions with athletic programs that received federal student financial aid for the 2018-19 academic year.
 It has data on students' athletic participation, and staffing, revenues, and expenses by men's and women's teams.

 The dataset can be found in the [Download Data](https://ope.ed.gov/athletics/#/datafile/list) page of the [Equity in Athletics Data Analysis](https://ope.ed.gov/athletics/) website.
 The chosen data can be found under the year 2019, with the title "All data combined for academic year 2018-19".
-This will download a zip file with four files, of which I will use "EADA_2019.xlsx" and "EADA_2019.doc" (data and description, respectively).
+The data downloaded is already in this repository: ["EADA_2019.xlsx"](data/EADA_2019.xlsx) (data) and ["EADA_2019.doc"](data/EADA_2019.doc) (data description).
 While there is no specified license, the dataset belongs under the [Equity in Athletics Disclosure Act](https://www2.ed.gov/finaid/prof/resources/athletics/eada.html) and was released to the public by the US Department of Education.

 This dataset is suitable for addressing the project goal as I can link the amount of resources and financial aid that women's and men's teams receive with how much university support they have.
 This will potentially disclose any unfair or biased treatment.